sagarpatel211/CS50_Final_Project/README.md

 # CS50_Final_Proj
 Catch any new words recently?
-Well, ....

-A personal dictionary to store any words you want to keep close to enhance your vocabulary.
+Well, using this personal dictionary web application based on a Flask framework, you can use it to store any words you want to keep close to enhance your vocabulary.

 ## Table of Contents